 Jump to:

-- Blend the fresh strawberries with sugar, cornstarch (to thicken the sauce), 2 or 3 tablespoons of water till you have a smooth purée.
+- Blend the fresh strawberries with sugar, cornstarch (to thicken the sauce), and 2 or 3 tablespoons of water till you have a smooth purée.

 - Let it cool before incorporating it into the cake batter.